 More Scaling Options Available

-One quite annoying limit of DynamoDB was that you could only double or halve the amount of read/write capacity unites you choose at table creation with each modification operation.
+One quite annoying limit of DynamoDB was that you could only double or halve the amount of reading/writing capacity units you choose at table creation with each modification operation.
 That was a poor design choice that caused some complaints.
 Amazon finally heard the users and just allowed to adjust them by any desired amount.
-This allows for a more fine-grained tuning of your allocated resources, and helps keeping costs under control.
+This allows for a more fine-grained tuning of your allocated resources and helps to keep costs under control.

 Extended Free Tier